lupyuen/lupyuen.github.io/src/testbot.md

 send -s "screen /dev/ttyUSB0 115200\r"

 ## Power Oz64 Off and On
-system "./oz64-power.sh off"
+system "./oz64-power.sh off" ; sleep 5
-sleep 5
 system "./oz64-power.sh on"

 ## Wait for the NuttX Prompt
 expect {
   "nsh> " {}

-  ## If timeout, exit with an error
+  ## If NuttX Crashes: Exit with an error
   ## Omitted: Power off Oz64.
 Terminate the `screen` session and SSH Session
   timeout { ...
     exit 1